Don’t miss the small but magical Christmas miracles all around you.

 Don’t Miss the Small But Magical Miracles

-Friends don’t miss the small but magical miracles all around you this Christmas season because we’re too busy trying to make our own magical Christmas for our kids and family.
+Don’t miss the small but magical miracles all around you this Christmas season because you’re too busy trying to make your own magical Christmas for your family.

 I almost did!